Cosmic-Citrus/sir-model/readme.md

 # Repo:    sir-model

-The purpose of this project is to explore different SIR models.
+The purpose of this project is to explore the SIR model.

 ## Description